lewis-morris/bumpwright/docs/concepts/configuration.rst

    Environment variables prefixed with ``BUMPWRIGHT_`` provide default values for CLI flags.
 See :ref:`config-envvars` for the full list.

+For a side-by-side comparison of CLI flags, configuration keys, and environment variables, see :doc:`../configuration_summary`.

 .. _config-overview:

 Configuration overview